kristofzerbe/HexoCommander/README.md

 a **Hexo blog**, synced via **Dropbox** and published on **GitHub Pages**.

-It expects the Hexo Command File to be named ``hexo-commands.txt``, located in the same folder, and provides the following commands:
+It expects the Hexo Command File to be named ``hexo-commands.txt``, located in the same folder or executed with the parameter "/workdir=<Path to your folder>"

+It provides the following commands:

 **newpost: "&lt;title&gt;"** ... runs